Alemi7523/Alemi7523.github.io/index.md

 Go back to Sheridan Village and spoke with the man who gave you the quest.
 You can choose if give the Ancient Book to him or not.
 You will get a ***Blue Moon Ice Cream*** if you give him the book.
 It maxes the friendship when using it.
-You can go to the Keckleon Bazaar to but the Ancient Book for \$75.000 if you give it away here.
+You can go to the Kecleon Bazaar to but the Ancient Book for \$75.000 if you give it away here.
 If you give it away, go to buy it as soon as you can.